dshaw/socketstuffer/README.md

 *NOTE: SocketStuffer is still under development.*

-If this project interests you, you should check out Peter Griess's http://github.com/pgriess/wsbench .
+If this project interests you, you should check out [Peter Griess's wsbench](http://github.com/pgriess/wsbench).

 # Dependencies #